Dana L. Suskind: Career

-Criticism
+Research reception

-The original Hart and Risley research study upon which Suskind's Thirty Million Words Initiative is based upon has been found to be methodologically flawed, contain ethnocentric bias, and lack a clearly articulated theoretical framework of language and culture.
-Researchers found that "strong claims about language deficiencies in poor children and their families based on the Hart and Risley study are unwarranted."
+The original Hart and Risley research study upon which Suskind's Thirty Million Words Initiative is based has been found to be methodologically flawed, contain ethnocentric bias, and lack a clearly articulated theoretical framework of language and culture.
+Researchers found that "strong claims about language deficiencies in poor children and their families based on the Hart and Risley study are unwarranted".
 The original study only analyzed speech between the child and their primary caregiver and did not include language directed at children from other family members and community members, or overheard speech.

 Recent research has failed to replicated Hart and Risley's findings.

 In 2019, Suskind wrote that she acknowledged the shortcomings of the Hart and Risley study and that there was a need to move beyond the idea of a 30-million-word gap.
-She explained that the name of her research center at the University of Chicago was changed from “Thirty Million Words” to “The TMW Center for Early Learning + Public Health” to convey “a more evolved and accurate understanding of the science.”
+She explained that the name of her research center at the University of Chicago was changed from “Thirty Million Words” to “The TMW Center for Early Learning + Public Health” to convey “a more evolved and accurate understanding of the science".

 Personal life

 Suskind was married to Don Liu from 1995 to 2012.
 In 2012, Liu, then section chief of pediatric surgery and surgeon-in-chief at UChicago Medicine's Comer Children's Hospital, drowned after attempting to rescue two children who were caught in a strong current in Lake Michigan near the town of Lakeside, Michigan.

 In 2018, Suskind married American economist John A. List.
-The couple resides in the Hyde Park neighborhood of Chicago with their eight children.
+The couple resides in the Hyde Park neighborhood of Chicago with their blended family of eight children.